All about cycling in the Netherlands

 So what can we deduct from this?

-This post was first published on the blog ‘A view from the cycle path’ on Thursday 29th September 2011
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday 29th September 2011

 The original 12 comments: